notras/PowerVSConnectivity/README.md

 ![GW Appliance settings](https://github.com/notras/PowerVSConnectivity/blob/main/VSRXConfig.png)

 You need to record VSRX private IP and Public IP, you will use it for configuration purposes in our case:
-Private IP 10.75.12.11
+<p> Private IP 10.75.12.11 </p>
-Public IP 161.32.44.198
+<p> Public IP 161.32.44.198 </p>

 <b> 4 Step </b>
 You have choice to establish VPN from on premise to GW appliance or to establish GRE via Cloud Connection, the results will be the same.
 We will establish GRE firstly.
-We have cloud connection in established state it is point to point connectivity.
-IBM usually allocate 169.254.0.1/30 on PowerVS router side and 169.254.0.2/30 on the opposite side of IBM Cloud which is all other IBM Cloud Services.
+<p>We have cloud connection in established state it is point to point connectivity.</p>
+<p>IBM usually allocate 169.254.0.1/30 on PowerVS router side and 169.254.0.2/30 on the opposite side of IBM Cloud which is all other IBM Cloud Services.</p>

 ![Cloud Connection](https://github.com/notras/PowerVSConnectivity/blob/main/CloudConnectionSettings.png)
 In the virtual connection section you can manage which services will be connected, you can connect only Classic where Juniper provisioned or you can also attach VPC.

-You need to enable GRE
+<p>You need to enable GRE</p>

 ![Virtual connection](https://github.com/notras/PowerVSConnectivity/blob/main/virtualconnectionSettings.png)
 And add following GRE settings:

 ![GRE settings](https://github.com/notras/PowerVSConnectivity/blob/main/GREsettings.png)

-GRE destination should be Juniper VSRX Private IP 10.75.12.11 GRE subnet 172.16.2.1/30 ( This is overlay subnet which will be used for P2P communication via GRE between VSRX and PowerVS router which is managed by IBM, you can choose any subnet based on your preferences, you will use IP from this subnet for source and Destination of your GRE tunnel)
+<p>GRE destination should be Juniper VSRX Private IP 10.75.12.11</p>

+<p>GRE subnet 172.16.2.1/30 ( This is overlay subnet which will be used for P2P communication via GRE between VSRX and PowerVS router which is managed by IBM, you can choose any subnet based on your preferences, you will use IP from this subnet for source and Destination of your GRE tunnel)</p>
 We will asign following IP's
-PowerVS router IP 172.16.2.5 (if you unable to identify this IP the best option to raise ticket for support and get confirmation about asigned IP)
+<p>PowerVS router IP 172.16.2.5 (if you unable to identify this IP the best option to raise ticket for support and get confirmation about asigned IP)</p>
-VSRX GRE IP 172.16.2.6 ( this IP you can assign yourself from the subnet which you selected for GRE) When you finished configuration on the Cloud connection side, you need to configure VSRX as well.
+VSRX GRE IP 172.16.2.6 ( this IP you can assign yourself from the subnet which you selected for GRE)
+<p>When you finished configuration on the Cloud connection side, you need to configure VSRX as well.</p>
 <b> 5 Step </b>
-GRE configuration on the VSRX
+<p>GRE configuration on the VSRX</p>
-You can choose how to configure VSRX via GUI or via ssh:
+<p>You can choose how to configure VSRX via GUI or via ssh:</p>
-Via gui you can connect to private or public VSRX IP from GW configuration page: in our case it will be https://10.75.12.11:8443 to connect via Private IP you need to allow VPN access for your user and enable Motion Pro client VPN. additional details here (https://cloud.ibm.com/docs/iaas-vpn?topic=iaas-vpn-standalone-vpn-clients#macos-standalone-client)
+Via gui you can connect to private or public VSRX IP from GW configuration page:
+<p>in our case it will be https://10.75.12.11:8443</p>
+<p>To connect via Private IP you need to allow VPN access for your user and enable Motion Pro client VPN. additional details here (https://cloud.ibm.com/docs/iaas-vpn?topic=iaas-vpn-standalone-vpn-clients#macos-standalone-client)</p>
-We will connect via ssh with credentials available on the VSRX configuration page First off all you need to create gre tunnel with following parameters:
+<p>We will connect via ssh instead with credentials available on the VSRX configuration page</p>
+<p>First off all you need to create gre tunnel with following parameters:</p>
-Source IP 10.75.12.11 (VSRX private IP)
+<p>Source IP 10.75.12.11 (VSRX private IP)</p>
-Destination 172.16.2.1 (GW of overlay subnet which you defined in virtual connection for Cloud Connection we defined 172.16.2.0/30 subnet)
+<p>Destination 172.16.2.1 (GW of overlay subnet which you defined in virtual connection for Cloud Connection we defined 172.16.2.0/30 subnet)</p>
-GRE interface IP address on VSRX 172.16.2.6/30
+<p>GRE interface IP address on VSRX 172.16.2.6/30</p>
-Below how necessary commands
+Below necessary commands to create GRE tunnel on VSRX

 ```shell
 set interfaces gr-0/0/0 unit 0 tunnel source 10.75.12.11
 set interfaces gr-0/0/0 unit 0 tunnel destination 172.16.2.1
 set interfaces gr-0/0/0 unit 0 family inet mtu 1400
 set interfaces gr-0/0/0 unit 0 family inet address 172.16.2.6/30
 ```
-respective configuration in gui would be:
+Respective configuration in gui would be:
 ```
     }
     gr-0/0/0 {